What Are Employment Lawyers?

 A good personal connection and trust between lawyer and client can often be as important as any other factor in reaching the client’s goal.
-Being friendly and approachable is something we value at didlaw employment lawyers London.
+Being friendly and approachable is something we value at didlaw.
 If you need advice about a situation our team is available to discuss how we might help.

 Employment lawyers deal with issues varying from complex appeal litigation to simple settlement agreements, which require the solicitor to advise the client on the terms and effects of a proposed agreement.
 Issues that employment solicitors advise on include recruitment and contracts of employment, staff handbooks, restrictive covenants, maternity, paternity and other “family friendly” rights such as flexible working, discrimination, whistleblowing, data protection, long-term sick leave, employment status, and redundancy.

 Within discrimination, there are nine protected characteristics, namely age, disability, gender reassignment, marriage/civil partnership, pregnancy/maternity, race, religion or belief, sex and sexual orientation.
 There might be multiple issues that interrelate and must be addressed to solve the client’s problem.
-Our solicitors have experience across the full range of employment matters and commonly help people with issues from discrimination to redundancy.
+At didlaw, our solicitors have experience across the full range of employment matters and commonly help people with issues from discrimination to redundancy.